AStefankiv/writing/how_to_order_tasks_after_a_long_day_at_work.md

 - Duties: 10–12 hrs (≈20–25%)
 - Recreation: 10–12 hrs (≈20–25%)

-## How to Distribute Tasks Correctly
+## How to Structure Your Evening Tasks
 When you arrive home from work, gradually start with duties.
-Spend some time with family or so some chores.
-It will give you some mental break from your job.
+Spend time with family or handle some small chores.
+It will give you a mental buffer between work and personal goals.
-After that, get down to your goals.
-For the beginning, pick some easy to do tasks, like answering an email or review some material.
-THis way you won't get overwhelmed and enjoy the feeling of ticking off the tasks.
+Next, get down to your goals.
+Start with some easy to do tasks, like answering an email or reviewing material.
+This prevents overwhelm and gives the satisfaction of ticking off  tasks.
-Before bed, take some time away from the screen.
-Instead, find yourself some relaxing activity.
-Read a book, review your next day's plans, or spend time with your dear people.
+Before bed, take some time away from the screen. read, review plans for the next day, or spend time with loved ones.

-An example of a weekday would probably include:
-- Duty: 2 hours
-- Goal: 3 hours
-- Recreation: 1 hour

-Weekend:
-- Duty: 3 hours
-- Goal: 6 hours
-- Recreation: 6 hour
+Typical time distribution:
+Weekday: Duties 2 hrs • Goals 3 hrs • Recreation 1 hr
+Weekend: Duties 3 hrs • Goals 6 hrs • Recreation 6 hrs

 ## Quick Tips to Stay on Track
-- Write a weekly to-do list and update daily.
+- **Write a weekly to-do list** and update it daily.
 Start with an easy win to build momentum.
-- Fix your posture while studying.
-Good alignment keeps energy up.
+- **Maintain good posture** while working at the desk or studying; good alignment keeps energy up.
-- Move your body.
+- **Move your body**.
 A walk or light jog can spark creativity and help with sleep.
-- Take a power nap if needed.
+- **Take a power nap** if needed.
 Dark, cool, and quiet—no more than 20 minutes.
-- Reward yourself.
-A snack, a favorite show, or quiet time—without screens if possible.
+- **Reward yourself** with a snack, a favorite show, or quiet time—without screens if possible.
-- Use focus tools.
-Screen-time trackers or site blockers cut distractions.
+- **Use focus tools.** Screen-time trackers or site blockers remove distractions.

 ## Example
-Let's say you live with a spouse and a kid.
-You are currently doing a survival job, but your goal is to become a web developer.
-You return home at 5 pm.
-Your weekly schedule may look like this:
+Let's say you live with a spouse and a child.
+You work a "survival job", but want to become a web developer.
+You return home at 5 PM.
+A sample weekly schedule may look like this:

 ## Weekly Evening Schedule (5–11 PM, G = Goal • D = Duty • R = Recreation)